 4. Use your network — Women are expert networkers, helping each other with everything from landscaping to physician references.
 Use that same powerful network for managing wealth.
 Don’t be afraid to talk about money with friends and colleagues.

 5. Be a life-long learner — Spend some time reading a variety of financial information and thinking about your financial life — your goals, your human capital, your investing capital, your values, etc. Gaining a comfort baseline is an important part of being an engaged and informed investor.

 6. Choose your team — A wealth manager can help guide a range of financial decisions — not just where to invest, but how to optimize your financial life.
 To find the right advisor, write a list of questions to ascertain how they approach financial planning, recommend investments and manage assets.

 “If the advisor’s answers leave you more confused, that’s a red flag and someone to avoid,” Talia says.
 “I try to avoid jargon and bring it back to the basics such as managing spending, building wealth and staying focused on long-term goals.”

 Women usually wear many hats, and serving as chief financial officer of the household is increasingly becoming one of them.
 By charting a new, purpose-driven path to creating and maintaining wealth, we can build upon our unique strengths to feel confident and secure with our money no matter where life takes us.

-Learn more by reading Aspiriant’s white paper, “Women Taking Charge: Six steps to feel more financially secure.”
+Learn more by reading Aspiriant’s white paper, “Women Taking Charge: Six steps to feel more financially secure, and watching our video.”